Efrosalex/OrangeHRM-Project/README.md

 ## 🤖 Playwright Overview

-🚀 How to Run the Tests Locally
+🚀 How to Run the Tests Locally:

 1. Clone the repository:
 ```bash